 Massachusetts allows a person to carry a firearm in public if the person has the appropriate license.1

-A License to Carry generally entitles a person to carry handguns and other firearms in public spaces.2 A licensing authority may impose further restrictions it deems proper on the licensee regarding the possession or use of large capacity rifles or shotguns.3 Subject to certain exceptions for hunting purposes, Massachusetts generally prohibits possession of a loaded rifle or shotgun on any public way, regardless of whether the possessor has a Firearm Identification Card (FID) or License to Carry.2 Unloaded rifles or shotguns may be carried on a public way so long as they are enclosed in a case, and the person has the appropriate permit.3
+A License to Carry generally entitles a person to carry handguns and other firearms in public spaces.2 A licensing authority may impose further restrictions it deems proper on the licensee regarding the possession or use of large capacity rifles or shotguns.3 Subject to certain exceptions for hunting purposes, Massachusetts generally prohibits possession of a loaded rifle or shotgun on any public way, regardless of whether the possessor has a Firearm Identification Card (FID) or License to Carry.4 Unloaded rifles or shotguns may be carried on a public way so long as they are enclosed in a case, and the person has the appropriate permit.5

 An applicant must generally reside or have a place of business within the jurisdiction of the licensing authority,10 although the colonel of state police may issue a temporary license to carry firearms to a nonresident of Massachusetts or any person not falling within the jurisdiction of a local licensing authority for purposes of firearms competition.11